nirzaaa/minum/README.md

 `wget <my_ip>:<my_port>/minlinum.sh; chmod +x minlinum.sh; ./minlinum.sh`

 ## Suggestions
 Have any suggestions?
-Something is missing? (:O) You can leave us an issue and we will look into it :)
+Something is missing? (:grimacing:) You can leave us an issue and we will look into it :smiley: